Hi-Angel/notes-backup/file-systems.md

 raid 50, 60 — I decided to gloss over, [see here][1].

+# RAID software

+* `mdadm` classic app for creating a RAID.
+Simple and mature.
+* `lvmraid` per comparison on SE, it seems to be using md-raid under the cover.
+However as of 2015 *(date of the answer)* they say, its utilities are not as mature.
+* `zfs` has embedded means for creating a RAID.
+Probably not as performant as mdadm due to CoW though, but it has its features.
+* `btrfs` ditto as ZFS.

 # LVM

 Logical Volume Management — allows for representing multiple disks as a single one, an online modifications to partitions, etc. Basically, it's just an added easy-of-use and flexibility.